ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 ## Step 1: Scripts

 Hands On Example: Log Cleanup

-- Have to make some test logs
+- First have to have some test logs

 ```sh
 #!/bin/sh